 - Mighty Whitey and Mellow Yellow: Inverted, the guy is an Asian and all the girls are from this universe's equivalent of the Europe Continent.
 This still gets him some trouble in some of his relationships with the girls, as racism runs deep in Dolphan, and him being close to those girls isn't always viewed kindly by others.
 This is particulary visible in Sophia's case, who has her own father and Johan against the Asian.

 - Taking the Bullet: If the Asian brings Raizze to the Princess' birthday party, she will put poison in Priscilla's drink.
-You have three options: try to drink the poisoned drink yourself (which she will make you "accidently" drop under the pretext there was a bug inside it), let Priscilla take it and nearly get Killed Off for Real (she will be narrowly saved by royal doctors, but will still become Lost Forever as you'll be suspected of complicity in her assasination attempt.
+You have three options: try to drink the poisoned drink yourself (which she will make you "accidently" drop under the pretext there was a bug inside it), let Priscilla take it and nearly get Killed Off for Real (she will be narrowly saved by royal doctors, but will still become unobtainable as you'll be suspected of complicity in her assasination attempt.
 And finally, play the clown and suddenly drink all three drinks (yours, the poison drink intended to Priscilla, and Raizze's) at the same time which leave you temporarily hospitalized and Priscilla a little mad at you, but Raizze will admire you for this selfless action.

 - Video Game Cruelty Potential: There are several Events where, as the Asian, you can make decisions on which the life of several characters will depend from.
 If you don't want to be the Knight in Shining Armor or do a Big Damn Heroes moment, those characters can die or break their relationship with you.
 Even on non-life decisive moments such as casual dates, he can have pretty harsh, rude and mean answers that will considerably hurt the girls' feelings if you choose them.

-The main heroine of Mitsumete Knight
+The main heroine of Mitsumete Knight.

 A student at Dolphan Academy (starting age 15), she lives in a poor family which owes lots of debts, thus why she does lots of hard labour part-time jobs, and is (reluctantly, as she doesn't love him) fianced to Johan Elites, the third son of the powerful noble family Elites.
-She's a sweet and gentle girl who loves singing and dreams to be a theatre actress.
+She's a sweet and gentle girl who loves singing and dreams to be a theater actress.
 She's the first of the girls you'll meet, and this right at the beginning of the game as the Asian arrives to Dolphan.

 Tropes associated with Sophia Robelingue: